- A ball, traditionally made of wood, that is weighted or slightly flattened so as to roll with a bias, used in lawn bowling.

 - A revolving cylinder or drum in a machine.

-- To move quickly and smoothly, especially by rolling: The children bowled along on their bicycles.
+- To move quickly and smoothly, especially by rolling: The sportscar bowled along through the countryside.

 - To throw or roll (a ball).

 a.
 To make (a specified score) in bowling: placed first by bowling 237; bowled a strike in the first frame.

 b.
 To perform (a specified amount, as a string or game) in bowling: She bowled eight frames before deciding to use a different ball.

 - To move quickly and smoothly by or as if by rolling: bowled a tire from the garage.

 - To meet or strike with or as if with the force of a rapidly rolling object: The swimmer was bowled over by the wave.